-During my PhD time, I emphasized the aspect of decisions making by looking at the business case of corporate sustainability.
-The overall research question guiding the dissertation revolved around: “What is the relevance of the business case in corporate sustainability and how do we move beyond it?”.
-More specifically, I focused on the constituent elements of the business case in corporate sustainability and its inherent problems of missing concreteness in theoretical understanding and research design.
-The dissertation aimed to assess the increasing critique of business case thinking and to propose alternative views toward a more complex and detailed understanding of corporate sustainability.
+During my Ph.D., I emphasized the aspect of decisions making by looking at the business case of corporate sustainability.
+My work was guided by the research question guiding the dissertation revolved around: “What is the relevance of the business case in Corporate Sustainability and how do we move beyond it?”.
+I focused on the constituent elements of the business case in Corporate Sustainability and its inherent problems of missing concreteness in theoretical understanding and research design.
+In my dissertation I criticize the business case thinking and propose alternative views toward a more complex and detailed understanding of corporate sustainability.

 For further information on my two recent areas of interest, innovations for sustainability and the business case for sustainability, please click on the boxes below.

 Bansal, P., & Grewatsch, S. (2019).
 The unsustainable truth about the stage-gate new product innovation process.
 Innovation, 1-11.